mungg/FABLES/README.md

 Please note that the full source texts, being copyrighted, are not included in our release.
 However, we provide a [list](https://github.com/mungg/FABLES/blob/main/booklist.md) of the books for purchase, facilitating further investigation into summary accuracy and claim verification.

 ## Disclaimer

 The narratives included in this dataset explore a range of themes, some of which may be sensitive, including mental health struggles such as depression, murder, and suicide.
-Reader discretion is advised.

 ## Citation Information